neuromorphic-paris/coyote/README.md

 # Coyote

-Coyote is a lightweight library to communicate with the FT232H chip.
+Coyote is a header-only library to communicate with the FT2322H chip.
+This repository provides a tool called changeId that can setup a FT2232H to work with the library.

 # Installation